-LE and HLE data were published in the Scottish Government's 2008 Long-term monitoring of health inequalities report and the 2011 update.
-Using analyses for deciles based on the income-employment index (a deprivation measure developed from SIMD 2006) for five time periods, it was concluded that between 1999-2000 and 2009-10, there continued to be inequalities in HLE in both relative and absolute terms.
-Changes over time could not, however, be measured due to methodological changes (discussed in more detail in the technical paper (279KB), section 1.4.3).
+LE and HLE data were published in the Scottish Government's 2008 Long-term monitoring of health inequalities report, with bi-annual updates in 2011 and 2013.
+Using analyses for deciles based on the income-employment index (a deprivation measure developed from the Scottish Index of Multiple Deprivation (SIMD)) the latest report concludes that there continued to be inequalities in HLE in both relative and absolute terms.
+Between 2009-2010 and 2011-2012, although inequalities appear to have widened slightly, the changes were not statistically significant.
+Changes to the methodology from 2009 mean comparisons with earlier years cannot be made (discussed in more detail in the technical paper (section 1.4.3).